google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 One of the most straight-forward ways of getting data into Colab is to upload it into the lab.
-If you have a file on your machine and want to get it into Colab you can do so with just a few clicks.
+If you have a file on your machine and want to get it into Colab, you can do so with just a few clicks.

 Let's walk through an example.